siemens/LightweightCmpRa/src/main/schemes/README.md

 the [Lightweight CMP Profile](https://datatracker.ietf.org/doc/draft-ietf-lamps-lightweight-cmp-profile/), chapter "4.3.1.
 Get CA certificates".
 The mandatory attribute **sourceFile** specifies the absolute or relative path and name of a file containing the certificates to return.

-## The CAKeyUpdAnnContent entity
+## The RootCaKeyUpdateContent entity

-The service described in **CAKeyUpdAnnContent entity** returns up to 3 certificates as partly tagged SEQUENCE members.
+The service described in **RootCaKeyUpdateContent entity** returns up to 3 certificates as partly tagged SEQUENCE members.
 More details are described in
 the [Lightweight CMP Profile](https://datatracker.ietf.org/doc/draft-ietf-lamps-lightweight-cmp-profile/), chapter "4.3.2.
 Get root CA certificate update".
-The optional attributes **oldWithNew**, **newWithOld** and **newWithNew** specifies the absolute or relative path and name of a file containing each one certificate.
+The mandatory attributes **newWithNew** and **newWithOld** and the optional attribute **oldWithNew** and specifies the absolute or relative path and name of a file containing each one certificate.

 ## The AnyAsn1Content entity